 Check here for ongoing schedule updates as conference details become finalized.

 About the CMC

-That this convergence become an annual event for socially engaged media makers throughout the region to share their talents and continue coordinating efforts on a regional level.
-We would like the gathering to rotate between different cities in the region, to give organizers in each locality a chance to get practice doing this sort of work, and to put their own spin on the event.
-That a few tangible projects that people can continue working on together after the gathering can emerge from the CMC.
-That a body will be formed to coordinate and follow through on decisions and commitments made by people and organizations in the strategy sessions.
+Our goal is that this convergence becomes an annual event for socially engaged media makers throughout the region to share their talents and continue coordinating efforts on a regional level.
+Eventually we would like the gathering to rotate between different cities in the region, to give organizers in each locality a chance to get practice doing this sort of work, and to put their own spin on the event.
+We hope that after each conference a few tangible projects will emerge from the strategy sessions that participants can agree to continue collaboration moving forward from the conference.

-We would like to acknowledge a past project located in our region that has informed what we are trying to achieve with this convergence.
-In some ways the CMC is an evolution of a project called the Portland Grassroots Media Camp, which for two summers in 2007 and 2008 connected local media makers with community organizers interested in learning media skills through a series of roughly 80 workshops offered by donation or free of charge.
-With the intention that by connecting organizers with the skills they need it would strengthen the organizations and movements those organizers work with.
+This convergence is the evolution of several past projects located in our region that have worked to connect grassroots media makers with ongoing political organizing.
+In some ways the CMC is an evolution of a project called the Portland Grassroots Media Camp, which for two summers in 2007 and 2008 connected local media makers with community organizers interested in learning media skills through a series of roughly 80 workshops offered by donation or free of charge, with the intention that by connecting organizers with the skills they need it would strengthen the organizations and movements those organizers work with.